Degree Requirements

 Training in Teaching

 The Teaching Fellow Program (TFP) is the principal framework at Yale in which graduate students learn to become effective teachers.
 Learning to teach and to evaluate student work is fundamental to the education of graduate students.
 Teaching is required in many departments and is an expectation for all doctoral students.
-All graduate students teaching for the first time at Yale are required to attend a “Teaching @ Yale Day” (T@YD) orientation.
+All graduate students teaching for the first time at Yale are required to attend a “Teaching at Yale Day” (T@YD) orientation.
 The TFP provides opportunities for graduate students, under faculty guidance, to develop teaching skills through active participation in the teaching of Yale undergraduates.
-Teaching fellows who encounter problems or difficulties related to their teaching appointments are encouraged to meet with their associate dean.
-A student must be registered at least half-time in the Graduate School to be appointed as a teaching fellow (TF) or as a part-time acting instructor (PTAI).
-TFs assist faculty in teaching relatively large undergraduate courses.
-PTAIs are responsible for small undergraduate courses, subject to guidance and advice by department faculty.
+Teaching fellows who encounter problems or difficulties related to their teaching appointments are encouraged to meet with the appropriate dean.
+Only students registered for at least half-time study may serve as a teaching fellow (TF) or as a part-time acting instructor (PTAI).
 For a more detailed description of these types of appointments, see Teaching Fellow Levels in the Financial Aid section under Financing Graduate School.
+Students must complete the entire semester (or other relevant period) of teaching in order to receive academic credit for teaching and for a teaching experience in the TFP to appear on the transcript.

 Faculty should clearly communicate to students and teaching fellows their expectations about the evaluation of work, feedback to students, and grading policies.
 Faculty are expected to prepare course syllabi, assignments, and examinations.
 Typically, they should not ask teaching fellows to give lectures when they are unable to attend class, although they are encouraged to offer occasional opportunities for student lectures when they can attend and advise.
-While on rare occasions teaching fellows may be asked to assist with administrative activities (such as placing course material on library reserve or online, making photocopies for class, ensuring that audiovisual resources are available and working, and the like), in general the faculty member is responsible for such activities.
+Teaching fellows may be asked to assist with administrative activities (such as placing course material on library reserve or online, making photocopies for class, ensuring that audiovisual resources are available and working, and the like).
+In general, however, the faculty member is responsible for such activities.

 Graduate students may occasionally serve as graders for graduate-level courses, but only in highly quantitative courses with frequent, graded assignments.
 To avoid conflicts of interest, teaching fellows should not normally be assigned to evaluate the work of graduate student peers.
 However, in courses requiring extensive quantitative work, teaching fellows may score quantitative homework and exams submitted by graduate students, using nondiscretionary scoring keys approved by the faculty instructor.
 In these instances, the faculty member should review the teaching fellow’s scoring and must assign the final grade.
 In courses that are double-titled with both graduate and undergraduate numbers, the same guidelines hold for the grading of assignments; all other grading of graduate students should be done by the faculty member.